 My Christian faith is very important to me and I have received God’s healing on many occasions and been involved in the Healing Ministry.
 I am an inveterate animal lover, who has always had cats and rabbits.
 Animals are wonderfully healing and I can’t exist without their company.

 I hope this article will increase your understanding of both Endometriosis and M.E.
 For further information about Endometriosis please visit Endometriosis UK.
-I would love to hear from anyone that shares my interests and beliefs; please contact me at email@example.com.
+I would love to hear from anyone who shares my interests and beliefs; please Contact me through Heart-Work.

 I have a lovely cat called Mittens and a lovely rabbit called Shadow.

 Vitamin C, B complex, magnesium, fish oils and acidophilis (for Irritable Bowel Syndrome).

 Very healthy/wholefood diet – low fat/no salt/low sugar with lots of fresh vegetables and soya milk or goat’s milk.
 I eat eggs, cheese (goat and buffalo cheese), seeds, pulses, wholegrains, seafood, fish and free-range chicken with occasional red meat.
 I dd a Candida diet for three years from 1986 to 1989.
 I can’t eat wheat/gluten or cow’s milk.

 Twice a day.

 By someone who believed M.E. was a physical disease.